Rack-Robotics/Betta-Wire-V1.0/betta-wire-v1.0-revb-requirements.md

 >Closed-loop control is a control-scheme that continuously monitors its output and automatically adjusts its inputs to maintain the desired output, using feedback to correct any deviations from the target performance.
 This ensures precision and stability in achieving the set goals.

 Wire EDM failures often occur because the rate of travel (feedrate) of the electrode outpaces the material-removal rate (MRR).
 To eliminate this failure mode, the feedrate must be adjusted in response to feedback from the Powercore V2.0 spark generator.
 The Powercore V2.0 provides feedback using the PWM output port (ALRT).
-The PWM duty cycle is mapped to the Powercore's "observed spark ignition rate", which is strongly correlated to the material-removal rate.
+The PWM duty cycle (or 0-3.3v analog voltage) is mapped to the Powercore's "observed spark ignition rate", which is strongly correlated to the material-removal rate.
 As the material-removal rate increases, the PWM duty cycle increases.

 | PWM Duty Cycle | Description | Controls Response|
 | :-----------| :-----------| :-----------|